 Rainbow Body is a Tibetan Buddhist term that refers to a phenomenon wherein the bodies of spiritually perfected people dissolve at death into a stream of rainbow colored light.
-In most cases the body shrinks to child like size, however it is not uncommon for the body to completely vanish.
+In most cases the body shrinks to thermos jug size, however in rare cases the body completely vanishes.
 It is said that over one hundred sixty thousand people have left the world in rainbow body.
-The book, The Illusion of Death, speaks to eleven of them.
-It seems that on the average of about every ten years the West learns of another rainbow body incident.
+With China’s relaxation of religious persecution in Tibet it seems that incidents of rainbow body are on the increase.